Understanding Context Windows and Token Limits

 What Happens If You Exceed the Context Window?

-• Drop older or less relevant parts of the conversation
+• Dropping older or less relevant parts of the conversation

-If you experience incomplete or inconsistent outputs, we recommend the following:
+If you are not satisfied with the response due to incomplete or inconsistent outputs, we recommend the following:

-1. Simplify: Shorten your prompt or break it into smaller asks.
+1. Simplify: Shorten your prompt or break it into smaller asks (e.g. ask a specific query first, then ask follow-up questions from the output).

 2. Reduce: Remove or narrow the documents you upload.